Neurofeedback as ADHD therapy

 6. More about neurofeedback

-According to this view, research on ADHD suffers fundamentally from the fact that many studies only differentiate their test subjects according to ADHD/non-affected persons.
+According to this view, research on ADHD suffers fundamentally from the fact that many studies only differentiate their subjects according to ADHD/non-affected individuals.
 Since the subtypes of ADHD-HI and ADHD-I differ not only in their stress response phenotype (= ADHD symptoms) but also in terms of different amplitude strengths of brain frequencies, a more precise separation would be helpful in studies.

-Neurofeedback frequency band training is usually only carried out with 1- or 2-channel systems.78 This means that the brain frequencies are measured at 1 or 2 points on the skull.
+Neurofeedback frequency band training is usually only carried out with 1- or 2-channel systems.83 This means that the brain frequencies are measured at 1 or 2 points on the skull.
 Medically approved 1 to 2-channel devices cost from €3,500.

 It is to be hoped that as neurological research progresses, multi-channel EEG measuring devices will be used much more frequently and thus become cheaper.
 It remains to be seen whether the recommended 100 recording channels2 will actually be required in therapy for precise spatial allocation of the measured brain frequencies to individual areas of the brain, or whether the 19-channel devices (which cost around €20,000 as of 2017) described by other researchers as sufficiently reliable will be sufficient for reliable diagnostics and therapy.